bitlw/LearnProjMatrix/README.md

 # Understand OpenGL projection matrix deeply
-[Update]: glm demo is added, please look into folder glm_demo for more details. \
+[Update]: glm and pyglet demo are added, please look into folder glm_demo/pyglet_demo for more details. \
 And added a new document for how we can calculate the rotation/translation matrix by lookat.